-We need to maintain our ability to be an excellent employer and to provide outstanding services to the local population in Newcastle upon Tyne, while also delivering world class innovation and research which is influential on a national and global stage.
+We need to maintain our ability to be an excellent employer and to provide outstanding services to Newcastle patients, while also delivering world class innovation and research on a national and global stage.

-We need to be able to identify where – and how – we work with different partners to have appropriate reach.
+We strive to identify where and how best to work with partners to have appropriate reach and impact.

 Find out more about our latest achievements and ambitions in the right hand navigation